qooxdoo/qooxdoo/qooxdoo/documentation/manual/source/pages/tool/generator_config_ref.rst

     "<key>" : (value | [<value>, ... ])
   }

 The "environment" of a qooxdoo application can be viewed as a global, write-once key-value store.
-The *environment* key allows you to pre-define values for such keys.
+The *environment* key in a configuration allows you to pre-define values for such keys.
 All key-value pairs are available at run time through `qx.core.Environment <http://api.qooxdoo.org/%{version}/#qx.core.Environment>`_.
 There are pre-defined keys that are established by qooxdoo, and you can add user-defined keys.
 Both are handled the same.

 Possible keys are

-* **<key>** : a global key; keys are just strings; see `qx.core.Environment`_ for a list of pre-defined keys; if you provide a user-defined key, make sure it starts with a name space and a dot (e.g. *"myapp.settingA"*); the entry's value is either a scalar value, or a list of such values.
+* **<key>** : a global key; keys are just strings; see `qx.core.Environment`_ for a list of pre-defined keys; if you provide a user-defined key, make sure it starts with a name space and a dot (e.g. *"myapp.keyA"*); the entry's value is either a scalar value, or a list of such values.

 As soon as you specify more than one element in the list value for a key, the generator will generate different builds for each element.
 If the current job has more than one key defined with multiple elements in the value, the generator will generate a dedicated build **for each possible combination** of the given keys.
 See special section.